 The past year has been a difficult one, to say the least.
 With increased restrictions, many children are spending more time online than they would otherwise.
 I have also found more parents asking: “how much screen time should my children have?”
 Keep on reading, because we will break it all down for you!
-In this blog post we will outline the negative effects of too much screen time, and what the appropriate amount of time children should spend in front of a screen.
+In this blog post we will outline the negative effects of too much screen time, and the appropriate amount of time children should spend in front of a screen.

 Why Is Too Much Screen Time Bad For My Child’s Eyes?

-- Myopia (Nearsightedness) – Children who are exposed to more screen time spend less time outside, which is a critical part to developing eyes.
+- Myopia (Nearsightedness) – Children who are exposed to more screen time spend less time outside, which is a critical part of developing eyes.
 The American Academy of Ophthalmology (AAO) website’s article on “Screen Use for Kids” outlines how studies have shown a link between increased myopia rates in children due to increased indoor time.
 So what does this mean?
-Children are spending too much time inside altogether, whether it is in front of a screen or elsewise.
+Children are spending too much time inside altogether, whether it is in front of a screen or otherwise.

 - Sleep Disruptions – Going to bed on time can feel like a battle for parents, throw in screens and your child’s circadian rhythm could be affected making their natural sleeping/awakening schedules off-balance.
 Sleep issues due to screen time arise because of something called blue light.
 Screens emit blue light, which is also something the sun produces and helps our bodies regulate our circadian rhythm.
-Of course the sun rises and falls as nature intends, but blue light from screens does not follow such a pattern.
-Consequentially, children who use a tablet or computer before bed, may experience sleep issues.
+Of course, the sun rises and falls as nature intends, but blue light from screens does not follow such a pattern.
+Consequentially, children who use a tablet or computer before bed may experience sleep issues.

 How Much Screen Time is Appropriate?